 Applied Sport Psychology

-This module provides you with the opportunity to investigate the processes involved in developing, delivering and evaluating a sport psychology intervention.
-A critical consideration of the evidencebase for sport psychology alongside an understanding of the practical techniques and processes commonly used by sport psychologists will equip you with a wellrounded perspective about the perils and promise of applied sport psychology.
+This module provides you with a rich understanding of the processes involved in developing, delivering and evaluating a sport psychology intervention.
+A critical consideration of the evidence-base for sport psychology alongside an understanding of the practical techniques and processes commonly used by sport psychologists will equip you with a well-rounded perspective about the perils and promise of applied sport psychology.